DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/ProjLog/Luis WorkLog.md

 Sobel edge detection | Log edge detection
 ![](https://github.com/DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/blob/master/Results/WorkLogResults-Luis/sobelEdge_good.png)|  ![](https://github.com/DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/blob/master/Results/WorkLogResults-Luis/logEdge_good.png)

 As mentioned above, the log method for edge detection gives really good results even for an image that used to cause problems in previous attempts.
 However, even though the noise is way much lower than before, the ideal result is to make it zero.
 The next suggested step is to implement a high pass filter as an image processing tool to highlight the edges in a better way.
+The code used today was uploaded by the name "VLCfaceBetter4"